Hire in Chile

-Employees receive special protection against termination of employment at certain times, such as during maternity leave (and for one year after) and if they engage in various trade union or similar activities.
-Where an employee is covered by this special protection, the employer can terminate the employee’s contract only with the prior authorization of a court.
+- Employees receive special protection against termination of employment at certain times, such as during maternity leave (and for one year after) and if they engage in various trade union activities.
+When an employee is covered by this special protection, the employer can terminate the employee’s contract only with the prior authorization of a court.

-In certain circumstances – such as cases where the employer has seriously breached a employment contract – an employee may terminate employment agreement and seek compensation from the employer via the courts.
+- In certain circumstances – such as cases where the employer has seriously breached an employment contract – an employee may terminate the employment agreement and seek compensation from the employer via the courts.
 This is known as an “indirect” dismissal.

-If the termination of an employee’s employment contract is identified by a court as unjustified, unfair or without legal grounds, compensation is the main remedy available to the employee.
+- If the termination of an employee’s employment contract is identified by the court as unjustified, unfair or without legal grounds, the employee is entitled to compensation.

 There are no labor rules in Chile expressly regulating or prohibiting restrictive covenants.
 However, Chile’s Constitution explicitly protects the employee’s right to work and their freedom of choice.

-The following restrictive covenants can be included in the employment agreement, during the labor relationship and may be enforceable under the law:
+The following restrictive covenants can be included in an employment agreement (during the agreement) and may be enforceable under the law:

 If a labor contract is terminated due to company’s needs (e.g. downsizing or a change in economic conditions) or in the case of termination at will (when permitted by law), the employer must pay severance as follows:

-An amount equal to one month of salary for each year worked, as long as employee has been in service greater than 6 months.
-The amount will be pro-rated.
+- An amount equal to one month of salary for each year worked, as long as the employee has been in service greater than six months.
+The amount will be prorated.

 In both of the above scenarios, the severance may be waived when mutually agreed by both parties.